jbtiglao/notabilis/README.md

 <img width="1269" alt="image2_notepage" src="https://user-images.githubusercontent.com/94569484/159116256-e6ddfedc-5b3e-44a7-bc97-b56b1c1ef0e4.png">

-  3. The notes page would have existing notes listed in the left-hand column.
+  3. The notes page have existing notes listed in the left-hand column.
 There are empty fields to enter a new note title and the note’s text in the right-hand column.

   4. When the user enters a new note title and the note’s text, a Save icon appears in the navigation at the top of the page.